How to Place a 4-Month-Old Up for Adoption [Create a Better Future]

-And What You Should Know About the Process
+What to Know About the Adoption Process for 4-Month-Olds

-“Pop-ups” are what we use to refer to an adoption after the prospective birth mother has already left the hospital.
+“Pop-ups” are what we use to refer to adoption after the prospective birth mother has already left the hospital.
 This type of adoption is very common, so you shouldn’t be deterred from choosing adoption.
-If you’re considering this option for your 4-month-old, there are a couple things you should know.

 What Does the Adoption Process Look Like for a 4-Month-Old?